-- Retain the R-1-8 zone which allows single family homes on lots of 8,000 square feet. - 2.
-Continue to allow manufactured homes in the City. - Allow owners who occupy their home to rent their basement or similar apartments in the same home. - 5.2.1 Goal: Provide moderate and low income home ownership and rental opportunities for existing and future residents.
+- 1. Retain the R-1-8 zone which allows single family homes on lots of 8,000 square feet. - 2.
+Continue to allow manufactured homes in the city. - 3.
+Allow owners who occupy their home to rent their basement or similar apartments in the same home. - 5.2.1 Goal: Provide moderate- and low-income home ownership and rental opportunities for existing and future residents.

-- Inform prespective residents of the Bear River Association of Governments' existing low income home buyer programs.
-Please visit: http://braq.utah.gov/housing/ - 2.
-Support the creation of Planned Unit Developments in dispersed areas of the City in close proximity to services and supportive infrastructure. - 3.
-Retain the R-1-8 zone which allows single family homes on lots of 8,000 square feet.

-- 4. Continue to allow manufactured homes in the City. - 5.
-Allow owners who occupy their home to rent their basement or similar apartments in the same home. - 6.
-Continue to allow property owners to rent homes throughout the City.

-5.2.2 Goal: Preserve existing supply of attainable housing by assisting low income homeowners in financing home repairs.
+- 1. Inform prospective residents of the Bear River Association of Governments' existing low-income home buyer programs.
+Please visit: http://brag.utah.gov/housing/2 - 2.
+Support the creation of Planned Unit Developments in dispersed areas of the city in close proximity to services and supportive infrastructure. - 3.
+Allow owners who occupy their home to rent their basement or similar apartments in the same home. - 4.
+Continue to allow property owners to rent homes throughout the city. - 5.2.2 Goal: Preserve existing supply of attainable housing by assisting low-income homeowners in financing home repairs.